 - ⇒ For changing the ion-exchange resin for repacking, changing the ion-exchanger, changing the water filter, and changing the secondary cooling water, the primary cooling water does not need to be drained. - $\Rightarrow$ For the primary cooling water, use tap water or clean industrial water.

-Screwdriver, water feed pump, and bucket (container to receive water)
+Water feed pump and bucket (container to receive water)